NeckersBOX/votingapp/README.md

 ### It's a bug?
 No, it's a feature!
 Ok, they aren't really features, but there are some actions _not really good_ but ,for this challenge, I don't mind.

-- I can vote multiple times if clear my local storage or I do an access from another device ( or I go in incognito mode, etc.. ).
+- I can vote multiple times if I clear my local storage or I do an access from another device ( or I go in incognito mode, etc.. ).
  - Yes, because to get track of the votes I have to save some informations in server side and, with users without login, I've to do a really hard work to check them.
 So.. the DB is in a sandbox powered by mlab and I don't want to stress it more.
 - I can't edit or remove options after the poll publish.
  - No, you can't.
 These actions weren't in the user stories.